 - The web application that houses host-named site collection will be created without any host headers and listening to the default port 80.
 So the “Default website” of IIS must be deleted first!
 Also, make sure no other web app is using that port without host headers.
 If this can’t be done for any reason, You have to manually add the host header entries in the bindings in IIS on every WFE.

-Although, Its possible to create site collections with unique URLs by creating separate web applications in traditionally way, Remember there is a limit of 20 web applications per SharePoint farm!
+Although, It’s possible to create site collections with unique URLs by creating separate web applications traditionally, remember there is a limit of 20 web applications per SharePoint farm!

 Create Host-Named Site Collections Step-by-Step:

 From the Domain Name System(DNS) perspective, path-based site collections share a common host name in a web application.
-Where as, each host-named site collections have a unique DNS host name and their own top-level URL.
-Here is how to create host named site collection in SharePoint 2013.
+In contrast, each host-named site collections have a unique DNS host name and their own top-level URL.
+Here is how to create a host-named site collection in SharePoint 2013.